 a.
 Autonomous Crew Procedure Development and Execution: Delayed communication forces mission crews and their vehicles to be more autonomous.
 Crews must learn to do their work without the (often instantaneous) outside assistance currently available from Mission Control.
 Procedure owners also bear part of the burden of autonomous operations: they must learn how to write procedures that do not require calls to Mission Control and that contain enough extra information so that crews can perform them with no outside help.
 The procedure owners must also develop methods to train crewmembers to operate autonomously.
 Crews and flight controllers involved in this investigation gain valuable insight into how communication delay drives the design, construction, and operation of hardware and software for future deep-space systems.

 b.
 Text Messaging Evaluation: Past and present ground-based simulated deep-space exploration missions such as Desert Research and Technology Studies (DRATS) and NASA Extreme Environment Mission Operations (NEEMO) include delayed voice and data communication.
 Operators in those tests report that text messaging is an effective supplement for delayed or restricted voice communication.
 The objective of this investigation is to evaluate text messaging in a real spaceflight operational environment with restricted voice communication.
-The results, in combination with past and ongoing work in DRATS, NEEMO, and other space flight analogs, inform future operational use of text messaging when voice is ineffective.
+The results, in combination with past and ongoing work in DRATS, NEEMO, and other space flight analogs, inform future operational use of text messaging when voice is ineffective.^ back to top

 The ISTAR Communication Delay Preparation investigation helps future crews traveling to Mars or a near-Earth asteroid to work more independently.
 Current techniques rely on prompt radio communications between spacecraft crews and mission controllers on the ground, but this will be hindered as humans venture farther away from Earth, and radio signals are delayed by the long distance.
 New tools and techniques developed in this study are crucial to the success of future deep-space exploration.